The Well CDC

 helpFrequently Asked Questions

-help_outlineWhere is The Well CDC located?
+help_outlineWhat is The Well CDC?

-The Well CDC is located at 647 E Market St, Akron, OH 44304.
+The Well CDC is a tool lending library located at 647 E Market St, Akron, OH 44304.
+It focuses on investing in people through the built environment to improve the quality of life in the Middlebury neighborhood.

 help_outlineHow can I contact The Well CDC?

-You can reach The Well CDC by calling (330) 815-1062 or visiting their website at http://www.thewellakron.com/
+You can contact The Well CDC by phone at (330) 815-1062.

 help_outlineHow does a tool lending library work?